lucasdcampos/SpotEngine/README.md

 I don't intend to create the most complex engine in the world, because that requires a giant team and years of work.

 My goal is to be able to create simple games using the engine, and in the future I might think about expanding it, who knows.

+**EDIT:** I'm rebuilding Spot from scratch in C++, and a usable version should be available in the coming months.